-We have small class sizes and a high number of skilled teaching assistants who are trained to support all young people across many complex needs.
+We have small class sizes and a high number of teaching assistants who are trained to support all young people across many complex needs.
 This is sometimes done on a 1:1 basis when a young person has previously been out of education for over a year or more.

-The support is needed to build relationships and trust as well as take the transition very slowly e.g from initial meetings in the home to visit to sight, clinical support is also available to meet mental health needs.
+The support is needed to build relationships and trust as well as take the transition very slowly e.g. from initial meetings in the home to visit to sight, clinical support is also available to meet mental health needs.

-Teachers and Teaching assistants support pupils in small teaching groups.
-This may be to access the primary curriculum and communication, in a nurturing environment to build confidence and fill gaps in learning or with social and emotional development in the secondary setting.
+Overall, Teaching Assistants support pupils in small teaching groups.
+This may be to access the primary curriculum and communication, in a nurture setting to build confidence and fill gaps in learning or with social and emotional development in the secondary setting.

-6.8 Expertise and training of staff
+6.8 Expertise and Training of Staff